GoteoFoundation/goteo/docs/developers/EVENTS.md

 Using events in plugins
 -----------------------

-To use the events in plugins you can use the service container to manipulate the current events attached, or (more usually) just attach new actions for the purpose of the plugin.
+To use the events in plugins you can use the service container to  attach new actions for the purpose of the plugin.

 Typically, the `start.php` file must be used to add custom event listeners to any event.

 Let's say we want to built a plugin that performs a custom action when a Project is published (for example, publish a twit, send an email, or something similar).
+Specifically we will create a twit in this example.

 First, we create the new plugin structure in the folder extend: